 Of course, Sully has learned he has to pull his own weight on our outings.
 To do that, he has a great dog backpack, also made by RuffWear.
 I have found their products to be very well made, with attention to detail.
 For instance, these backpacks are lightweight, with five adjustable straps to keep my dog comfortable.
-They also have two leash points for attachment when I need to hook Sully up.
-And I love the padded handle, giving me an opportunity to help my buddy over rough terrain.
+They also have two leash points for attachment when I need to hook Sully up in parks.
+And I love the padded handle, allowing me to help my buddy over rough terrain.

 Any dog worth their weight in fur may require a cooling pad at some point.
 Sully and I like to hike, and on a hot summer day a long drink of water may not cool him down enough when we get back to the RV.
 For that reason alone, I love this gel cooling pad.
 I don’t even have to put it in the freezer beforehand, as the non-toxic gel will absorb heat and cool the dog down.
 The gel is pressure-activated and will recharge itself after 30 minutes of non-use.
 I have several friends with older dogs who use their cooling pads to alleviate joint and muscle pain in their senior buddies, as well.

 When camping with your dog, weather always plays a big part in the activities you can enjoy together.
-But all dogs eventually need go outside to “do their duty.”
+But all dogs eventually need to go outside to do their duty.
 A walk in the rain may be enjoyable for you — after all, your raincoat or umbrella can keep you relatively dry.
 But what about your furry companion?
 Keep him covered with a dog umbrella.

 This is the only model that has several thoughtful design elements.
 The shaft is bent so that the umbrella actually covers your dog.
 Others are held over the canine at an angle, only protecting a small portion of the animal if they walk in front of you.
 The shaft’s design is also adjustable for differing human heights, and the handle is ergonomic.
 There is a short leash attachment to clip onto Fido’s collar, and one last little bit of thoughtfulness is a hook for dog baggies near the handle.